lzhenn/lzhenn.github.io/_posts/2018-06-05-clm-landuse.md

 {:toc}

 In our hierarchy experiments, we hope to make the no_topo series experiments as simple as possible.
 Thus, it would be great if there is no vegetation on the ground.
-In the CLM, we can be expected that there is an external forcing data to control the surface type of ground/vegetation.
+In the CLM, we expect there is an external forcing data to control the surface type of ground/vegetation.
 Then I found this in `lnd_in` file

 ``` python
 fsurdat = '/users/yangsong3/CESM/input/lnd/clm2/surfdata/surfdata_1.9x2.5_simyr2000_c091005.nc'